chromium-for-lambda/chromium-binaries/README.md

 ## Versions

-We aim to release compatible Chromium versions as soon as possible after official releases.
-However, compiling, testing, debugging builds is labour intensive work.
-We therefore require a pro subscription or a one-time payment for the latest 5 versions.
+We strive to make compatible Chromium versions available as soon as they're officially released.
+However, the process of compiling, debugging, and testing these builds is a resource-intensive task that requires significant computational power and human effort.
+To ensure we can continue to provide this service, we require a pro subscription or a one-time payment for access to the latest 5 versions.

 | Chromium Version | Compatible Playwright Versions | Compatible Puppeteer Versions | ARM Download | X86 Download |
 | --- | --- | --- | --- | --- |